-Langley and Sage (1994) use forward selection to find a good subset of attributes, then use this subset to construct a selective Bayesian classifier (ie, a Naïve-Bayesian classifier over only these variables).
+Langley and Sage (1994) use forward selection to find a good subset of attributes, then use this subset to construct a selective Bayesian classifier.
 Kohavi and John (1997) use best-first search, based on accuracy estimates, to find a subset of attributes.
-Their algorithm can wrap around any classifiers, including either the decision tree classifiers or the Naïve-Bayesian classifier, etc. Pazzani's algorithm (Pazzani 1995) performs feature joining as well as feature selection to improve the Naïve-Bayesian classifier.
+Their algorithm can wrap around any classifiers, such as the decision tree classifiers and the Naïve-Bayesian classifier.
+Pazzani's algorithm (Pazzani 1995) performs feature joining as well as feature selection to improve the Naïve-Bayesian classifier.